xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

 Overall, I don't think these concurrency issues are that severe, as they should still result in accurate RTTs, just some possible over-reporting.
 I don't believe these issues warrants the performance impact and potential code complexity of trying to synchronize access.
+Furthermore, from what I understand these concurrency issues are not too likely to occur in reality, as packets from the same flow are often processed on the same core.

 ## Global variable vs single-entry map
 With BTF, there seems like BPF programs now support the use of global